Galaxy S20 FE: Your ultimate guide | CNN Underscored

 Same processor as the rest of the S20 family

-Powering the camera, Android and the entirety of the Galaxy S20 Fan Edition is a Qualcomm Snapdragon 865 processor with 6GBs of RAM.
+Powering the camera, Android and the entirety of the Galaxy S20 Fan Edition is a Qualcomm Snapdragon 865 processor with 6GB of RAM.
 The good news here is that’s the same processor powering the S20, S20+ and S20 Ultra.
 All three of those devices performed well in our full reviews and are still running quite well in the months since.
-Safe to say it’ll be a fluid experience and we expect it to be close even with a bit less RAM in the S20 FE.
+Safe to say it’ll be a fluid experience, and we expect it to be close even with a bit less RAM in the S20 FE.

-Internally, the S20 FE features 128GB of internal storage (there’s just one SKU in the United States) and you can expand via the microSD slot.
+Internally, the S20 FE features 128GB of internal storage (there’s just one SKU in the United States), and you can expand via the microSD slot.
 It’s running Android 10 with Samsung’s One user interface out of the box.
 The S20 Fan Edition will also get three software generation upgrades.
 Pretty great value there.

-There’s a pretty sizable battery inside the Galaxy S20 Fan Edition — a 4,500mah single cell — and it makes sense when you consider the screen size.
-We also are expecting all-day battery life as this is just a Full HD+ screen and not a Quad HD+ like on the other S20s.
+There’s a pretty sizable battery inside the Galaxy S20 Fan Edition — a 4,500mAh single cell — and it makes sense when you consider the screen size.
+We’re also expecting all-day battery life, as this is just a Full HD+ screen and not a Quad HD+ like on the other S20s.
 It supports fast charging up to 25 watts via a cable and standard wireless charging.
 Samsung’s Wireless PowerShare function is here and allows you to wirelessly charge other devices (like Galaxy Buds Live or AirPods) on the back of the S20 FE.

 5G is split between two variants

 Perhaps the most important feature that Samsung is including at the price is 5G connectivity.
-But, not all Galaxy S20 FEs are created equal.
-The base model, priced at $699, supports Sub6 5G connectivity, which is the wider reaching, but slower standard.
-In use, it’s not much faster than the LTE connections all of our phone’s are equipped with now.
+But not all Galaxy S20 FEs are created equal.
+The base model, priced at $699, supports Sub6 5G connectivity, which is the wider-reaching but slower standard.
+In use, it’s not much faster than the LTE connections all of our phones are equipped with now.

 For $749, however, there’s another version of the Galaxy S20 FE that includes Sub6 and mmWave 5G support.
-Finding an mmWave-powered network connection right now is difficult due to its limited range (we’re talking covering on one city block, but not the next), but mmWave is where the real speed and overall promise of 5G lives.
+Finding an mmWave-powered network connection right now is difficult due to its limited range (we’re talking covering one city block but not the next), but mmWave is where the real speed and overall promise of 5G lives.
 It offers impressive speeds and minimal latency.

 Our advice?
 As a means to future-proof your investment in a phone that you’re likely to keep for a couple of years, spend the extra $50.